 Another Option: E-Scooters (Electric Kick Scooters)

-On the other hand, mopeds provide good range and speed, but often require a license, insurance, and registration fees.
+E-bikes are cheaper and easier to maintain.
+The range can be limited and they aren’t that fast.
+Mopeds offer good range and speed.
+The main drawback is that they often require a license, insurance, and registration.
 Maintenance on a gas motor is more complicated as well.

 Do you ride an e-bike or a moped?
 Share your experience in the comments below!